sonic-net/SONiC/doc/mgmt/config_replace_rollback_HLD.md

 ## 1.2 Requirements

 **Common**
-- Only allowed admin user.
+- Allow only for users with admin role.
 - Config replacement can be requested via CLI, REST and gNMI/gNOI management interfaces.
 - Fail-safe operation - if an error is encountered, an error is reported and it should NOT take any partial config. i.e. transaction aborted without changing CONFIG_DB.
 - Sorting, validation support for shallow and deep difference between new and current configuration.